 calculation and reporting of the final test results (Section 10).

-For the test to be valid, the following conditions must be met:
+For the test to be valid, the following conditions shall be met:

-The temperatures of the contents of the respective tubes must be controlled within specified limits.
+The temperatures of the contents of the respective tubes shall be controlled within specified limits.

-The oil/water interface for each tube must be clear and distinct and no distinguishable layer shall be present above the interface.
+The oil/water interface for each tube shall be clear and distinct and no distinguishable layer shall be present above the interface.

-The results for each tube following two successive centrifuging operations must agree.
+The results for each tube following two successive centrifuging operations shall agree.

-The results from the respective tubes must agree within a specified tolerance.
+The results from the respective tubes shall agree within a specified tolerance.

-When the crude oil aliquots are introduced into the tubes prior to the solvent, care must be taken to ensure that precisely 50 mL (100 parts) of crude oil are dispensed into each tube.
+When the crude oil aliquots are introduced into the tubes prior to the solvent, care should be taken to ensure that precisely 50 mL (100 parts) of crude oil are dispensed into each tube.
 In this case, the volume of the solvent (and